Learn Digital Collections Stewardship with On-Demand Courses

 A training program to meet unique institutional needs

-This project will create a set of online, self-paced continuing education courses which will be freely available to TALM staff, many of whom have been overlooked by programming that does not consider their limited resources, infrastructure, and distinct training needs.
-The newly developed courses will focus on tribal values, histories, and needs.
+This project has created a set of online, on-demand continuing education courses, freely available to TALM and public library staff, many of whom have been overlooked by programming that does not consider their limited resources, infrastructure, and distinct training needs.
+These courses focus on tribal, cultural, and community histories and needs.

-Adapting and expanding the original program’s curriculum will address an important training need documented in OCLC’s 2017 research report, Advancing the National Digital Platform: The State of Digitization in US Public and State Libraries, which was funded by IMLS.
+Adapting and expanding the original program’s scope addresses an important training need documented in OCLC’s 2017 research report, Advancing the National Digital Platform: The State of Digitization in US Public and State Libraries, which was funded by the Institute of Museum and Library Services.
 According to that report’s findings, while 92% of the public libraries surveyed reported having unique, locally significant materials, most respondents from small libraries indicated they have never digitized their collections.
 Among public library respondents, 61.4% identified insufficient staff training/expertise as a barrier to their digitization efforts.

 Sustainable, free, and openly accessible

-All project materials will be accessible to staff at tribal archives, libraries, and museums and at small, rural public libraries across the United States through OCLC’s free and open learning community, WebJunction, as well as on Washington State University’s Sustainable Heritage Network.
+While designed to meet the needs of staff at TALMs and small public libraries, the courses are accessible to all through OCLC’s free and open learning community, WebJunction, as well as on Washington State University’s Sustainable Heritage Network.

 This project is made possible in part thanks to support from OCLC, Washington State University, and the Institute of Museum and Library Services (project number RE-246364-OLS-20).